-- 9.4.6.1 During manual tree felling, the preferred retreat/escape path for the chain saw operator is 45° on either side of a line drawn opposite the intended direction of the fall. - 9.4.6.2 To the extent practical, the retreat/escape path shall be cleared of obstructions and objects that would hinder retreat. - 9.4.6.3 The chain saw operator shall use this path for egress once the felling cuts have been completed or the tree begins to fall. - 9.4.6.4 Other involved workers shall have and use retreat/escape paths that do not hinder other retreating workers or expose any involved workers to increased hazard. - 9.4.7 When it is necessary to use rigging to shorten or remove branches, the qualified arborist shall consider whether the tree can withstand the strain of the lowering procedures.
-If the qualified arborist determines that the tree cannot withstand the strain of the lowering procedures, other means of removing the tree shall be implemented. - 9.4.8 A rope should be attached to all trees and stems greater than 5 in (12.7 cm) in diameter at breast height (DBH) being felled to provide stabilization and/or directional pull where assisted directional felling is required. - 9.4.9 When there is a risk of damage to property from a tree piece or tree falling in an unintended direction, rope(s), block and tackle, come-alongs/winches, wire cable (except where an electrical hazard exists), or another appropriate device(s) shall be used to control the direction of fall. - 9.4.9.1 Loaders, skid steers, or other heavy equipment shall not be used to push over trees that are being manually felled while any worker is within one-and-a-half times the height of the tree being felled.
-The heavy equipment being utilized shall be of the appropriate size for the task and shall offer appropriate protection for the operator. - 9.4.10 Wedges should be used when determined to be necessary to prevent binding of the guide bar or chain when felling trees or stems.
-Wedges may be used as an aid. - 9.4.11 All equipment used for tree removal operations shall be in good working condition.
-Tree removal equipment and its connecting links shall be inspected immediately before use and removed from service if found to be defective, damaged, or overloaded. - 9.4.12 Tree limbs shall be removed to a height and width sufficient to allow the tree parts or tree to fall clear of hazards, such as utility wires and/or other objects in the vicinity.
+8.6.69.4.7 When it is necessary to use rigging to shorten or remove branches or to block down pieces of the tree, the qualified arborist shall consider whether the tree can withstand the strain of the lowering procedures.
+If the qualified arborist determines that the tree cannot withstand the strain of the lowering procedures, other means of removing the tree shall be implemented.

+9.4.8.6.7 A rope should be attached to all trees and stems greater than 5 inches in (12.7 cm) in diameter at breast height (dbhDBH) being felled to provide stabilization and/or directional pull where assisted directional felling is required.

+8.6.89.4.9 When there is a risk of damage to property from a tree piece or tree falling in an unintended direction, rope(s), block and tackle, come-alongs/winches, wire cable (except where an electrical hazard exists), or otheranother appropriate devices device(s) shall be used to control the direction of fall.

+8.6.89.4.9.1-Loaders, skid steers, or other heavy equipment shall not be used to push over trees that are being manually felled while any worker is within 1-1/2 one-and-a-half times the height of the tree being felled.
+The heavy equipment being utilized shall be of the appropriate size for the task and shall offer appropriate protection for the operator.

+8.6.9-.4.10 Wedges should be used when determined to be necessary to prevent binding of the guide bar or chain when felling trees or stems.
+Wedges may be used as an aid in directional tree felling.

+8.6.10 9.4.11 All equipment used for tree removal operations shall be in good working condition.
+Tree removal equipment and its connecting links shall be inspected immediately before use and removed from service if found to be defective, damaged, or overloaded.

+8.6.11 9.4.12 Tree limbs shall be removed to a height and width sufficient to allow the tree parts or tree to fall clear of hazards, such as utility wires and/or other objects in the vicinity.

+8.6.12 9.4.13 During manual tree felling operations, notches shall be used on all trees and trunks greater than 5 inchesin (12.7 cm) $\frac{\text{dbh}DBH}{\text{DBH}}$ .

+8.6.13 9.4.14 When manually felling trees, developing and executing the plan for notches, hinges, and back cuts in manual felling operations, the following approximate dimensions and/or measurements shall be mademet:

+1. The notches and back cuts are at a height that enables the chain saw operator to safely begin the cut, and control the tree or trunk, and have with freedom of movement toward a retreat/escape path.

+8.6.13.1 The two cuts that form the notch shall meet at a point called the apex and shall not cross that point or go beyond the point where they meet.

-- 9.4.13 During manual tree felling operations, notches shall be used on all trees and trunks greater than 5 in (12.7 cm) DBH. - 9.4.14 When developing and executing the plan for notches, hinges, and back cuts in manual felling operations, the following approximate dimensions and/or measurements shall be met: - 1.
-The notches and back cuts are at a height that enables the chain saw operator to safely begin the cut and control the tree or trunk with freedom of movement toward a retreat/escape path. - 2.
-The notch cut is an open-face notch, a conventional notch, or a Humboldt notch. - 3.
-The notch is 45° or greater and wide enough to guide the fall of the tree or trunk. - 4.
-Notch depth does not exceed one-third the diameter of the tree. - 5.
-Saw cuts made to form the notch and back cut leave suitable hinge wood to adequately control the fall of the tree. - 6.
-With an open-face notch (greater than 70°), the back cut is at the same level as the apex of the notch.
-With a conventional notch or Humboldt notch, the back cut is 1 to 2 in (2.5 to 5 cm) above the apex of the notch to provide an adequate platform to reduce kickback potential of the tree or trunk.
+The notch cut used shall be is an open-face notch, a conventional notch, or a

+- 2. Humboldt notch. - 3.
+8.6.13.3 Notches shall be The notch is 45 degrees or greater and wide enough to guide the fall of the tree or trunk. - 4.
+8.6.13.4 Notch depth shoulddoes not exceed one-third the diameter of the tree. - 5.
+8.6.13.5 Saw cuts made to form the notch and back cut shall leave suitable hinge wood to adequately control the fall of the tree.